dixit611/only-frontend-project-/README.md

 # In email->Folder open goes
-            # In step_image->Folder open
+            # In email->step_image->Folder open
                             # There are two image step1.png and step2.png see and step copy  and run python project
 # Follows the step and run python Django project
 1. git clone https://github.com/dixit611/only-frontend-project-.git